-No gross overdoses in clinical practice have been reported.
-The half-life of elimination of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue while symptoms or signs persist, and for at least 10 hours.
+The elimination half-life of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue for at least 10 hours or while symptoms or signs persist.
 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of sumatriptan.

 Additional Sumavel DosePro Information